I see a variant of this discussion come up a lot on social media and forums. Many have not heard of EMH or even index funds.

 The Efficient Market Hypothesis and Index Funds

-In 1965 Eugene Fama described the Efficient Market Hypothesis (EMH) showing why stocks were priced fairly with all available information already incorporated into them.
+In 1965 Eugene Fama described the Efficient Market Hypothesis (EMH), showing why stocks were priced reasonably with all available information already incorporated into them.
 Fama is a Nobel Prize winner.
-He showed, as there is no new information to be had on the market, you do not have an edge over anyone else.
+He explained, as there is no new information to be had on the market, you do not have an edge over anyone else.
 This means you cannot hope to beat anyone else.

 Source: Eugene Fama – The Behavior of Stock-Market Prices (1965)

 In 1975 Charles Ellis published the famed article “The Loser’s Game” in Financial Analysts Journal.
 This became the successful book “Winning the Loser’s Game”.
-In this book he showed how investing is like playing tennis.
-You need to avoid making mistakes in order to be successful.
-He also showed why money managers consistently underperform the market.
+In this book, he showed how investing is like playing tennis.
+You need to avoid making mistakes to be successful.
+He also explained why money managers consistently underperform the market.
 Average investors (THAT’S US!) cannot hope to be better than professionals.